kostmo/circleci-failure-tracker/README.md

 * A webhook listens for build status changes on a GitHub PR
 * For each failed build, that build's log will be scanned for any of the patterns in the database tagged as "flaky"
-* The tool will automatically post one more status (atop the 75 or so current statuses) that says how many of the failures were flaky.
 * If all of the failures were flaky, the indicator will be green.
 There will be a link in the status box to dive into the details.
 * likewise for failures marked with my tool as "known problems"